Applied-Scientific-Research/Omega2D/README.md

 * When background is white, nothing else shows up!
 Check blending mode.
 Need this to change so that we can make more attractive visuals.
 Like, presets for "technical (red/blue), b/w (white/grey), vibrant (??)
 * If I add a measurement structure in the middle of a simulation, it doesn't init - should it?
 * Allow Points to be able to draw not only blobs but dots at the middles, too, using same arrays but different draw programs (turn either on or off?)
-* Allow inert Points collections to never allocate space for radius
 * Move some initialization back into ElementBase - like positions and such, keep radius in Points, then ElementBase can draw points?
 * Move the GUI parts of the various Features classes into their own class/file and out of main.cpp and Features.cpp
 * When running, grey out the dt and Re fields - those are the only things you can't change